slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Yes, you should have a strong, crystal clear vision and end game, but you must be flexible about how you achieve that vision.

-“All models are wrong but some are useful.” -- George Box
+> *'All models are wrong but some are useful.' -- George Box*

 > *'You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.' -- steve jobs*